Major League Baseball on television: 1966-1975

 On October 19, 1965, NBC signed a three-year contract with Major League Baseball.
 The year before, NBC lost the rights to the Saturday-Sunday Game of the Week.
 In addition, the previous deal limited CBS to covering only 12 weekends when its new subsidiary, the New York Yankees, played at home.
 The new package under NBC called for 28 games compared to 1960's three-network 123.

 Under the new deal, NBC paid roughly $6 million per year for the 25 Games of the Week, $6.1 million for the 1967 World Series and 1967 All-Star Game, and $6.5 million for the 1968 World Series and 1968 All-Star Game.
 This brought the total value of the contract (which included three Monday night telecasts) up to $30.6 million.

 By 1969, Major League Baseball had grown to 24 teams and the net local television revenues had leaped to $20.7 million.
 This is in sharp contrast to 1950 when local television brought the then 16 Major League clubs a total net income of $2.3 million.
 Changes baseball underwent during this time, such as expansion franchises and increasing the schedule from 154 games to 162, led to a wider audience for network and local television.

 From 1972-1975 NBC televised Monday games under a contract worth $72 million.
 In 1973, NBC extended the Monday night telecasts (with a local blackout) to 15 straight.
 On September 1, 1975, NBC's last Monday Night Baseball game, in which the Montreal Expos beat the host Philadelphia Phillies 6-5.

-In the aftermath of the thrilling 1975 World Series, attendance figures, television contracts (this time including two networks, NBC and now ABC), and player salaries all soared.
+In the aftermath of the 1975 World Series, attendance figures, television contracts (this time including two networks, NBC and now ABC), and player salaries all soared.
 In the eyes of some, that particular World Series restored baseball as America's national pastime (ahead of football).